 Title IX of the Education Amendments Act of 1972 is a federal civil rights law that prohibits sex discrimination in education.

 The Violence Against Women Act of 1994 (VAWA) is federal legislation that addresses prevention of violence against women, including requirements to offer services for victims of violence and to hold offenders accountable.

-Some examples of behavior that could violate Title IX and VAWA include:
+Some examples of behavior that could violate Title IX, VAWA and Campus SaVE include:

 Filing a Title IX Complaint

-Students can file a Title IX complaint of sexual misconduct or sexual assault with the SWC Title IX Administrator in the Office of Human Resources, Room 1670, or by phone at 619-482-6395.
+Students can file a Title IX Incident Report of sexual misconduct or sexual assault with:

 Southwestern College promptly and thoroughly investigates complaints alleging sex discrimination, sexual harassment, and sexual violence.

-Claims of other unlawful discrimination can be made to the Human Resources Office, Room 1670, or though the California Community Colleges Chancellor’s Office complaint process State Complaint Process.
+Claims of other unlawful discrimination can be made to the Human Resources Office, Room 1670, or through the California Community Colleges Chancellor’s Office complaint process State Complaint Process.